Planning your day

 The walk starts in front of the Abbey in Abbey Churchyard, where the Roman Baths Museum is – 8 minutes’ walk from Bath Spa train station.

-It finishes at the Abbey, too.
+It finishes at the rear of the Abbey.

 » Distance and Time